 How many people can you think of right now that own a Ranger?
 Are you out of fingers yet?

-That’s all great in theory, I know, but when you get behind the wheel of a tuned ranger, you’ll wonder how you ever drove it before.
+That’s all great in theory, I know, but when you get behind the wheel of a tuned Ranger, you’ll wonder how you ever drove it before.
 You might even get an itch to start power sliding here and there.

-You might also think a power steering kit requires some serious know-how to get installed, but you can tell the mechanic that you’re handling this one yourself.
+You might also think a power steering kit requires some serious know-how to get it installed, but you can tell the mechanic that you’re handling this one yourself.
 You don’t need much aptitude to get our kits together.

-There are still more ways to improve your day-in day-out work life though.
+There are still more ways to improve your day-in/day-out work life, though.